vokimon/markdown-customblocks/docs/generators-figure.md

 `lightbox` (bool)
 : if true, on click, the image will open in a lightbox instead of a new tab which is the default

+`embed` (bool)
+: if true inline the image as data url

+`local` (bool)
+: if true and url is remote, download the image and make i

+`thumb` (bool)
+: if true generate a reduced size image which expands to better resolution

 `*args`
 : additional classes for root `<figure>` tag